Robotwars1/FireFetcher/README.md

 4. Clean duplicate runs and only save best run from each player
 5. Build the embed
 6. Post / edit message

+# Deployment
+### Ubuntu
+1. Using the command prompt, navigate to the folder containing the solution file (FireFetcher.sln)
+2. Run ``dotnet publish -c release -r ubuntu.16.04-x64 --self-contained``
+3. Copy the publish folder (../bin/Release/net6.0/ubuntu.16.04-x64/publish) to the Ubuntu machine
+4. Open the Ubuntu machine terminal (CLI) and go to the project directory
+5. Provide execute permissions: ``chmod +x ./FireFetcher``
+6. Execute the application by running ``./FireFetcher``

 # Architecture
 ### CategoryIndexes